google/weather-tools/weather_mv/README.md

 * `-o, --output_table`: (required) Full name of destination BigQuery table.
 Ex: my_project.my_dataset.my_table
+* `--temp_location`: (required) GCS directory used for staging temporary files used in BigQuery table inserts
 * `-v, --variables`:  Target variables (or coordinates) for the BigQuery schema.
   Default: will import all data variables as columns.